andriyadi/AnyOCR-GPT4V/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root directory and provide the following values:
+3. You MUST create a `.env` file in the project root directory and provide the following values:

    ```
    OPENAI_API_KEY="your-openai-api-key"